NextLevelProgramming0/Operating-Platforms/README.md

 7) How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

-   I did have tasks that needed to be completed on a step by step basis to design this software so I worked on it piece by piece.
+   I did have tasks that needed to be completed on a step-by-step basis to design this software so I worked on it piece by piece.
 I was able to use incremental development to get most of the coding done.
 I definitely had to do research in order to complete this project.